IbrahimSobh/llms/README.md

 ## Introduction: What is a language model?

+Simple definition: Language Modeling is the task of predicting what word comes next.

+"The dog is playing in the ..."
+- park
+- woods
+- snow
+- office
+- university
+- Neural network
+- ?

 The main purpose of **Language Models** is to assign a probability to a sentence, to distinguish between the more likely and the less likely sentences.

 ### Applications of language models: